Find out how to save water, energy and money and learn a bit about your water supply

 There is no UK or European standard set for the hardness of drinking water.

-We do not soften water at any of our treatment works and the degree of hardness does not affect the quality of the drinking water.
+We do not soften water for public consumption at any of our treatment works and the degree of hardness does not affect the quality of the drinking water.

 While hard water does not produce as much lather, this has no effect on the performance of soaps and washing detergents.